rovitotv/SensorCraft/guide/00_flat_world.rst

 and eventually you will run into a stone wall.

 One more thing lets change the name of our game to Sensor Craft.
-Skip down to line 891 and change the caption parameter from "Pyglet" to "Sensor Craft".
+Skip down to line 891 and change the caption parameter from "Pyglet" to "SensorCraft".
 Test your title change by running the program once again "python 00_flat_world_tvr.py",  then make sure the title has been changed.